World stocks steady, Treasuries yields edge up as Delta variant spreads

 In currencies, the safe haven yen hovered near a one-month high at 110.01 per dollar.
 The euro dipped to $1.1834.

-That left the dollar index, which tracks the greenback versus a basket of six currencies, flat at 92.443.
-[FRX/]
+That left the dollar index (.DXY), which tracks the greenback versus a basket of six currencies, flat at 92.443.

 Our Standards: The Thomson Reuters Trust Principles.